 Where and when did the event occur?

 Why did this happen?
-What is the reason this matters?
+What is the reason why this mattered?

 Instead of trying to understand the Text, try to make the Text more understandable!